 Site Prep – Before Your Product Arrives

-Before you order and receive your Outdoor Living product, download the specific Detailed Assembly Manual found on our website and thoroughly review it.
-Become familiar with the project and determine if you can complete the project yourself or will require a professional contractor.
-Please note that certain counties and municipalities require building permits prior to installation.
+Please note: Certain counties and municipalities require building permits prior to installation.
 We recommend to all consumers that they check with their local county/municipality for these specifics prior to purchasing any of our products since this is your sole responsibility.

 Patio Stone Foundation:

-For more detailed information on how to pour your concrete-slab foundation or any other questions regarding specifications, foundations and permits, please visit our website at www.outdoorlivingtoday.com or call our Customer Support Line at 1-888-658-1658 to speak with a Product Representative.
+For more detailed information on how to pour your concrete-slab foundation or any other questions regarding specifications, foundations, and permits, please call our Customer Support Line at 1-888-658-1658 to speak with a Product Representative.

 Free